open/close all folders

 Films — Live-Action

-- Subverted in Teenage Mutant Ninja Turtles II: Secret of the Ooze.
+- Subverted in Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
 After the apparent death of Shredder in the first movie, his right-hand man Tatsu steps up to lead the Foot Clan, seconds before Shredder busts through the door to take his old position back.

 - In G.I.
 Joe: The Rise of Cobra, after Destro is badly burned, The Doctor takes over and takes the name Cobra Commander.
 Also, Zartan has infiltrated the White House by impersonating the U.S. President.